hz2657/gcp/README.md

 - Selenium: automates browsers, get all info in 'element'

-- smtplib, email, MIMEMultipart: use python to send email
+- smtplib, email, MIMEMultipart: use python to send email automatically

+- gevent:  a coroutine -based Python networking library